Destiny-01/fhe-playground/docs/openzeppelin/README.md

 - ✅ Adds them to the generated project's `package.json` with configured versions
 - ✅ Ensures reproducible builds with version pinning

 **Note**: If you're adding a new example with OpenZeppelin dependencies, make sure the versions are configured in the root `package.json` → `dependencyVersions` field.
+The discovery tool will automatically handle this when you run `npx fhe-playground discover`.
 See the main [README.md](../../README.md) for details.

 ## Available Guides